 - Have open conversations with us

-Don’t make certain topics off limits.
+Don’t make certain topics off-limits.
 Talk about sex, relationships, mental health, drugs, and alcohol.
-It is normal for teens to experiment with risky behaviors, but it is much safer if teens feel comfortable enough to ask questions and talk to you about these behaviors.
+It is normal for teens to experiment with risky behaviors, but it is much safer if they feel comfortable enough to ask questions and talk to you about them.

 - Words hurt

-Even if you think what you’re saying is helpful, be mindful that many teens are especially sensitive to what you say and take it very much to heart.
-Your child truly does look up to you as a person, so even little, off the cuff remarks that you might not think could be hurtful can damage a child’s self-image quite a bit.
-Think about what you’re saying and try to say it in a constructive way.
+Even if you think what you’re saying is helpful, be mindful that many teens are sensitive to what you say and take it very much to heart.
+Your child does look up to you as a person, so even little, off-the-cuff remarks that you might not think could be hurtful can damage a child’s self-image quite a bit.
+Think about what you’re saying and try to say it constructively.

 - Privacy and trust are important

 Don’t go through your child’s things randomly if you don’t have a reason to.
 Don’t read your child’s journal.
 This just breaches their trust and teaches them to be more sneaky.
 Don’t constantly ask your child if they were out drinking or doing drugs.
 Believe them when they tell you where they were.

 - Being a teen is stressful, and sometimes we just need a break